Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 - reductions or waivers of comprehensive guarantees

-You’ll need to be a holder of an AEOC if you wish to qualify for:
+You’ll need to be a holder of an AEOC if you want to qualify for:

-- moving goods in temporary storage between different member states
+- moving goods in temporary storage between the UK or EU member states

 - a 70% reduction in a business’s deferment account guarantee